 Florence is known as “the jewel in the crown of Renaissance Italy,” having been the home of such distinguished artists as Leonardo da Vinci, Michelangelo, and Raphael.
 The city is small but remarkably beautiful, and mostly pedestrianized.
 Walking is the most pleasant way to visit most destinations, and the narrow Mediterranean-styled streets and piazzas are full of locations for film shoots.

 Situated in northwest Italy, surrounded by the hills of Chianti, Florence is the capital of the region of Tuscany.
 In Florence, the New York Film Academy workshops provide a stimulating educational experience that draws upon the rich cultural resources of both past and present Italy.

-The New York Film Academy has been invited by the government of Tuscany to hold our summer camps in a renovated renaissance era building in the center of the city, moments away from the Duomo itself.
+The New York Film Academy has been invited by the government of Tuscany to hold our summer camps in Florence.
+NYFA Florence is located in the neighborhood of Santa Croce, whose curved streets are the remnants of the amphitheater built 2,000 years ago!
+This iconic location is just steps away from the Piazza Santa Croce.
 We feel it’s the perfect place to learn the art and craft of filmmaking and acting for film.